SparrOSDeveloperTeam/COS/README.md

 * Monitor (Virtual monitors will work but certain features will not work)
 * nVidia Graphics card (Any after 2013) other graphics cards work also
 * 10.8GB HDD Storage.
-* AMD64 Processor or x64 Processor (Not Itanium-64)
+* AMD64 Processor or x64 Processor (Not Arm64!)
+2.4GHz or higher recommended (1.6GHz min)

 <a id="download" name="download" />
 ## Get the ISO Image